City Pages SEO: How to Rank in Multiple Locations

 Google wants to return the most relevant results to users, and when they are looking for a business "near them", Google takes that seriously.

-Having a well-optimized Google My Business page with lots of reviews will help you move up the ranks in the 3-Pack, but if your field has any competition at all, it is extremely unlikely that your business will appear in the 3-Pack map results for a city where you have no physical location.
+Having a well-optimized Google Business Profile page with lots of reviews will help you move up the ranks in the 3-Pack, but if your field has any competition at all, it is extremely unlikely that your business will appear in the 3-Pack map results for a city where you have no physical location.

 What to do instead: Target Local Organic Search with City Landing Pages